Content marketing is an exceptional way to engage new people and drive them to your website.

 Having a better understanding of who is actually interested in your products and services will allow you to build a better, more accurate buyer persona.

-These five trends are just a handful of growing opportunities.
+These five content marketing trends are just a handful of growing opportunities.
 When you’re sitting down to plan your content strategy for the month or for the rest of the year, keep these bad boys in mind.
 They can be the very thing that improves your strategy and allows your customers to have the best experience and interaction with your business.
-For more content marketing tips, head on over to the Bizzuka blog!
+For more content marketing trends and tips, head on over to the Bizzuka blog!